LBcheche/Django-React-2022/README.md

 - **Virtual Environment**: If you want to run this code on your computer, you need to create an python virtual environmnent with all packages at requirements.txt in order to run the django backend.

 - **Data Base**: You also need to configure `backend/settings.py` to run the backend over a local or an external database.
-You may need to add environment variables at your virtual environment.
+You may also need to add environment variables at your virtual environment.

 ### LIFE CICLE